 This Plan of Management proposes that the land be categorised as General Community Use.
+The Plan of Management does not require or lead to the reclassification of any part of Mackay Park.

 Notwithstanding the proposed change in category, it is not proposed to change the existing or planned primary uses of Mackay Park.
 It is considered that the proposed category best reflects the existing and planned uses of Mackay Park and provides maximum flexibility for design options.
 Further discussion on this matter is contained in Section 6.3.